Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

 Alexandra Schmitz

-Since 2006, that practice has fed a teaching approach that is sober, direct, and credible.
-To understand in more detail the path that shaped this way of teaching, you can discover Alexandra Schmitz’s journey.
+Since 2006, that bench practice has fed a sober, direct way of teaching: look, name, correct, check.
+To understand the path behind it, you can discover Alexandra Schmitz’s journey.

-A calm setting.
-Clear standards.
-A level you can defend at the bench.
+A calm workshop.
+Clear correction.
+A result you can defend at the bench.

 Testimonials